Manchester, Vermont: Rail

 VTrans and NYSDOT have shown interest in restoring passenger train service to Manchester on a new Amtrak route between Albany and Burlington via Rutland, also linking up nearby Mechanicville, New York and North Bennington, Vermont.
 The new train would share much of its route with the Ethan Allen Express, likely running beyond Albany to New York City.
 As of 2021, the idea is listed simply as a "potential initiative" in the Vermont Rail Plan.

+Notable attractions

+Hildene, the summer home of Robert Todd Lincoln and Mary Lincoln, is a mansion in the Georgian Revival style completed in 1905 that is located southwest of Manchester Center.
+Robert Lincoln, the only child of President Abraham Lincoln and Mary Todd Lincoln to survive into adulthood, served as Secretary of War to Presidents Garfield and Arthur, was appointed Minister (Ambassador) to Great Britain during the administration of President Benjamin Harrison, and later became general counsel and then president of the Pullman Company.
+The Hildene house and surrounding grounds are open to the public.

+Also located in Manchester, at the base of Mount Equinox, is the Southern Vermont Arts Center (SVAC).
+In addition to hosting art exhibitions from its permanent collections and of visiting collections in its gallery facilities, SVAC conducts educational programs and provides facilities for performances and events in the arts.
+The permanent collection at SVAC includes the work of such regional artists as Ogden Pleissner, Jay Hall Conaway, Reginald Marsh, Guy Pene du Bois, Lorenzo Hatch, Luigi Lucioni, Arthur Gibbs Burton, and Robert Strong Woodward.

 Media

 Like the rest of Bennington County, Manchester lies in the Albany–Schenectady–Troy television and radio media market.

 Manchester is home to alternative rock radio station WEQX's studios.
-Their broadcast tower is on the summit of Equinox Mountain, from which their callsign derives, enabling their signal to reach the northern and eastern Capital Region of New York's radio market area, while also being able to reach the remainder of southern Vermont, western Massachusetts and southwestern New Hampshire.
+Their broadcast tower is on the summit of Equinox Mountain, from which their callsign derives, enabling their signal to reach the northern and eastern Capital Region of New York's radio market area, while also being able to reach the remainder of southern Vermont, western Massachusetts, and southwestern New Hampshire.

-In November and December 2020, John Gray's novel, Manchester Christmas, became a local and regional bestseller.

 WVNK 91.1 FM, a VPR partner station, is also licensed to Manchester.

 Print news is carried in the Manchester Journal and Bennington Banner.